****** Skara Brae and Neolithic Science

 H Dryden 1879.
 The Watch-chamber top left, north of the corner cell of House 1

-This positioning reminds one of the magnificent Hag’s chair which is a curb stone at Cairn T, Loughcrew, Ireland, also facing north.
+The positioning though reminds one of the magnificent Hag’s chair that is a curb stone at Cairn T, Loughcrew, Ireland, also facing north.
 Central Cairn T, Carnbane East, opens to the east and was no doubt a cosmological centre for a rather large community.
 (Central Cairn L, Carnbane West, the delivery room).

 Hag’s Chair, Cairn T, Loughcrew, seat 1.10m high